ianvanhoof/taskpaper-homebrew-theme/README.md

 # taskpaper-homebrew-theme
-This is a theme based on the way my terminal used to look back in the day.
+This is a DARK theme based on the way my terminal used to look back in the day.
+It has that typical black background with glowing green text.
+See screenshot.